Interrobang

-Interrobang was an ephemeral public event staged on the rooftop of Detroit’s Packard Automotive Plant, a site infamous for its dereliction and, at the time, impending sale at auction.
-The project invited visitors into a precarious space, initiating a conversation about the site’s potential futures—a space long relegated to distant observation through media coverage.
-The intervention asked a simple question: Could basic design moves inject life and transparency into a place that had become synonymous with Detroit’s failures?
+Interrobang was a temporary public event staged on the rooftop of Detroit’s Packard Automotive Plant, a site widely known for its dereliction and, at the time, pending auction.
+The project invited visitors into a space typically encountered only at a distance, using direct occupation to open a discussion about the site’s possible futures.

 2013